Catchment Conservation Alliance - Great Barrier Reef Initiative Site #3

 Project Information:

-Catchment Conservation Alliance - Great Barrier Reef Initiative Site #3 is a Human-Induced Regeneration (HIR) project located in the North Burnett region of Queensland, approximately 45 kilometers west of the town of Monto.
-Registered in July 2017, the project covers a substantial area of 4,659 hectares.
-The project is managed by Terra Carbon Pty Limited, a subsidiary of the environmental markets developer GreenCollar.
+Catchment Conservation Alliance - Great Barrier Reef Initiative Site #3 is a Human-Induced Regeneration (HIR) project located approximately 50km west of Monto in the North Burnett region of Queensland.
+Registered in July 2017, the project encompasses a significant area of 4,659 hectares.
+The region is historically dominated by cattle grazing and forestry, activities that have shaped the local landscape and vegetation patterns.